HHS/meshrdf/descriptors.md

 ### SPARQL - Descriptor Relations

-The RDF output above can be generated with the following <span class='invoke-sparql'>SPARQL query</span>.
+The RDF output shown in the diagram above can be generated with the following <span class='invoke-sparql'>SPARQL query</span>.

 ```sparql